Crossopholis: Paleobiology

 The fossils of this fish are found in the Fossil Lake area of the Green River Formation.
 It is more commonly found in shallower deposits of the Thompson Ranch sandwich bed in the Northeast corner of the site than in the deeper midlake sediment deposits.
 As the species comprises less than .02% of fossils found in the formation, it is probable that Crossopholis spent much of its life in the connecting rivers that existed to the North.
 This is further evidenced by that lack of juvenile specimens found in the lake area.

 Crossopholis was a predator, with fossil evidence of it consuming small schooling fish such as Knightia eocaena.
 This is in contrast to the American paddlefish, which primarily consumes zooplankton.
 Research has indicated that the rostrum was an electro-sensory organ, similar to the function in extant relatives.
 This allowed it to find prey in poor lighting or murky water.
-With a maximum recorded length of 1.5m, it is smaller than its modern relatives.